 Related post: Properties Of Liquids Worksheet

-Water molecules like to stick together.
-On the surface where the water meets the air, water molecules cling even more tightly to each other.
+Milk is made primarily of water molecules and water molecules like to stick together.
+On the surface, where the water meets the air, water molecules cling even more tightly to each other.
 This causes a “skin” to form on the surface of the water.
 This skin is so strong that it can hold a weight that normally would sink in water.
 This is called surface tension.

 When the surface tension is disrupted, the heavy object that is floating on the skin will sink.
 A light object on the surface will be pulled by the attraction of the water molecules if the surface tension is disrupted.
 This easy experiment will demonstrate that phenomenon.

 The surface tension of water is caused by cohesion.
 Cohesion means that the water molecules like to stick to each other.
 This is caused by the slightly negative charge of the oxygen atom of one water molecule being attracted to the slightly positive charge of the hydrogen atoms of another water molecule.
 You can, also, test the cohesion properties of water using an eyedropper, water and a coin.

 Testing the Properties of Water Activity 1: Surface Tension with Soap and Pepper

 A second surface tension activity is listed below.